-Annual estimates of kid production in Lynn Canal ranged from 57-88% between 2005-2020 (Table 1).
-During 2020, 64% of radio-marked females (n = 14) had a kid at heel; four percent below average (Table 1).
-As described above, the previous winter snowfall was 145% of normal and likely contributed to the observed decrease in reproduction; preliminary analyses suggest that reproduction is negatively related to total snowfall during the preceding winter (White 2020).
+Annual estimates of kid production in Lynn Canal ranged from 46-88% between 2005-2021 (Table 1).
+During 2021, 46% of radio-marked females (n = 14) had a kid at heel; 21% percent below average (Table 1).
+As described above, the previous winter snowfall was 150% of normal and likely contributed to the observed decrease in reproduction; preliminary analyses suggest that reproduction is negatively related to total snowfall during the preceding winter (White 2020).

-Observations of individual mountain goat kids associated with attendant radio-marked females indicated that, on average, $72\pm5\%$ of kids survived during the summer period (May-Sept, 2005 - 2020; Table 2).
+Observations of individual mountain goat kids associated with attendant radio-marked females indicated that, on average, 85±3% of kids survived during the summer period (May-Sept, 2005 - 2021; Table 2).
 This estimate is intermediate, as compared to regional populations in the Haines-Skagway area and Baranof Island (Table 2), and similar to estimates reported from a long-term study in Alberta (Festa-Bianchet and Cote 2008).

-Survival.-Mountain goats were monitored monthly during fixed-wing aerial telemetry flights and/or via GPStelemetry.
-During 2019/2020 biological year, 7 radiomarked animals died.
-Overall, $74\pm8\%$ of animals survived during 2019/2020; a relatively low proportion (i.e. 3%lower than the long term average; Table 3).
-Yet, this result is not surprising given that winter snowfall, an important determinant of winter survival (White et al. 2011), was 145% higher than normal.
-Avalanches were the cause of death in 2 of 7 mortality cases, and an additional animal died from documented wolf predation (the remaining 4 radiocollared animals died of unknown, but non-avalanche related, causes).
+Survival.-Mountain goats were monitored monthly during fixed-wing aerial telemetry flights and/or via GPS-telemetry.
+During 2020/2021 biological year, 5 radio-marked animals died.
+Overall, 80±8% of animals survived during 2020/2021; a proportion similar to the long-term average (i.e. 3% higher than the long term average; Table 3).
+Winter snowfall, an important determinant of winter survival (White et al. 2011), was 150% higher than normal.
+Ava-

-Adult survival, particularly adult females, can strongly influence population growth rate in mountain goats (Hamel Table 3: Estimates of mountain goat survival for different sex classes during 2005-2020, Lynn Canal, AK.
+Table 3: Estimates of mountain goat survival for different sex classes during 2005-2021, Lynn Canal, AK.
 Data are also presented from other study areas, for comparative purposes.